 A message from the Simcoe Muskoka District Health Unit

-To learn more about COVID-19 vaccines and current public health safety measures and requirements, visit smdhu.org/covid19.
+To learn more about public health safety measures and reopening guidelines under Ontario’s Roadmap to Reopen Step 3, visit smdhu.org/covid19.

 Don’t miss out on Doppler!